andmikey/lendingclub-analysis/README.md

 $ mv LCDataDictionary.xlsx references/
 ```

-3. Start a new pip environment and install the required packages
+3. Start a new pip environment and install the required packages:

 ```bash
 $ virtualenv -p `which python3` env